Par-t/SourceCode_PlagarismDetection/README.md

 The dataset used for training and evaluation can be found at [Source Code Plagiarism Dataset](https://github.com/oscarkarnalim/sourcecodeplagiarismdataset).
 It consists of 7 original code files, 105 non-plagiarized files, and 355 plagiarized files.
 Each original file has a corresponding set of non-plagiarized and plagiarized files.
 Each case represents either an original-plagiarized code pair or an original-non-plagiarized code pair.

-Multiple classification models have been evaluated, and the highest accuracy of 89% was achieved using the RandomForestClassifier.
+Multiple classification models have been evaluated, and the highest accuracy was achieved using the RandomForestClassifier.

 ## Credits